LiqiNew/NoHttpRxUtils/README.md

 [中文版文档](https://github.com/LiqiNew/NoHttpRxUtils/blob/master/README_CHINESE.md) <br><br>
 [![](https://jitpack.io/v/liqinew/nohttprxutils.svg)](https://jitpack.io/#liqinew/nohttprxutils)
 [![](https://img.shields.io/badge/%E4%BD%9C%E8%80%85-%E6%9D%8E%E5%A5%87-orange.svg)](https://github.com/LiqiNew)
-### Because NoHttpRxUtils through the RxJava-1 face NoHttp network framework for a series of bundle.First of all against RxJava and NoHttp network framework to do a brief introduction
+### Because NoHttpRxUtils through the RxJava face NoHttp network framework for a series of bundle.First of all against RxJava and NoHttp network framework to do a brief introduction
 # What is the RxJava framework?
 RxJava is a responsive programming design frame.<br>
 In a responsive programming, when the data arrives, the consumer responds.<br>